enji7/runeemon/README.md

  * It is not possible to deploy a standard WAR.
 Instead, the application has to be built using the framework's specific infrastructure.
  * The application is the entry point for starting up (instead of the server), which in turn pulls in the framework's specific infrastructure libraries.

+### What about Codehaus Cargo?

+[Codehaus Cargo](https://codehaus-cargo.github.io/cargo/Home.html) is a great project with a similar purpose.
+Compared to runEEmon, it comes with a wider range of application servers and neat integration features.
+If your requirements exceed occasional experiments, be sure to check it out.

 ### How to pronounce runEEmon?

 Like "runny mon", rhymes with "funny don".